When we practice, we have to repeat material to refine our skills. Let’s make those repetitions smarter.

 Step 2 – Think of how long the session will be.

-We’re going to practice our warm-up routine for 40 minutes.
-In massed practice session, you would practice each item for 10 minutes.
-In our interleaved list, we’ll divide the normal practice time by 4, so each chunk gets 2.5 minutes.
+We’re going to practice our warm-up routine for 15 minutes.
+In massed practice session, you would practice each item for 5 minutes.
+In our interleaved list, we’ll divide that time by 2, so each chunk gets 2 minutes and 30 seconds.

-We know that we need 4 iterations of each practice item.
-I’m going to give each item a letter:
+We know that we need 2 repetitions of each practice item.
+For you written practice journal peeps, I’m going to give each item a letter:

 - A = Long Tones